 Buying your policy after you have left Australia?

-If you’re already travelling, you’ll need to wait 72 hours from the moment you buy the policy (ie 3 days) before you can be fully covered under any of the policy benefits.
+If you’re already travelling, you’ll need to wait 72 hours from the moment you buy the policy (ie 3 days) before cover is provided under any of the policy benefits.

 A little exception to the rule:

 Because we know all too well that the unexpected can happen, especially overseas, there’s cover for emergency overseas medical expenses and emergency transport expenses immediately (no need to wait until the 72 hours is up to be covered in other words) if you become seriously injured as a result of an accident that happens after you buy your policy.

 Buying your policy in Australia before heading off on your overseas adventure?

 No waiting period applied!
 You’ll have cover provided from your departure date!

 Policy benefits and waiting periods.

 There are only two policy benefits where a waiting period is in place once you have your policy: